arifmanawer/web102_prework/README.md

 <img src='Arifweb102submission.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-GIF created with macbook screen capture and then posted to imgur.
+GIF created with LiceCap and added locally to project and then updated readme from github to show gif.

 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS